MVP Strategies staff includes some of the most talented and experienced gender violence prevention trainers in the world.

 Shirley Moody, Trainer

-Shirley Moody-Turner is an Assistant professor of English at Penn State University specializing in African American literature, critical race studies and culture studies.
+Shirley Moody-Turner, Ph.D., is a long-time MVP Strategies trainer who is an assistant professor of English at Penn State University, specializing in African American literature, critical race studies and culture studies.
 She has published in New Essays on the African American Novel, A Companion to African American Literature, African American Review, Journal of Southern History and African American National Biography.
 She recently served as guest editor for a special section of African American Review on the black feminist-activist, Anna Julia Cooper.
 She is currently co-editing a volume on contemporary African American literature and completing her monograph, Conjuring the Color Line: Folklore, Fiction and Race in the Jim Crow Era.
 She has been teaching courses and leading workshops on race, culture, gender and literary studies since 1995, and in 2009, she co-taught a course for veterans of the wars in Iraq and Afghanistan.
 The semester-long course, supported by a grant from the Center for Public Broadcasting, taught Penn State student veterans how to conduct oral histories and produce short films documenting student-veteran experiences.
 She has been awarded fellowships from the Ford Foundation, Penn State University’s Africana Research Center and Rutgers University’s African Diaspora Literature program.